 • 3 pandan leaves

-• 3 cloves of garlic, crushed
+• 3 cloves of garlic crushed

-• 4cm fresh ginger, grated
+• 4 cm fresh ginger grated

 • 1 x 400ml can coconut milk

-• Juice 2 limes
+• Juice of 2 limes

-• Small handful fresh coriander, to serve
+• Small handful fresh coriander to serve

-Heat a little coconut oil in a large, heavy based pan.
-Rinse the tiger prawns, then toss in the juice of 1 of the limes.
+• Prepare the Prawns: Rinse the tiger prawns, then toss in the juice of 1 of the limes.
 Season with a little black pepper, then sauté for 4 – 5 minutes until coloured.
 Set aside.

-Heat the remaining coconut oil in the large pan over a medium heat.
-Fry the red onions for 2 – 3 minutes until softened, then add the garlic, chilli and ginger, and cook for another 2 – 3 minutes.
-Toss in all of the ground spices, stir and simmer gently for a final 2 – 3 minutes.
+• Sauté the Aromatics: Heat the remaining coconut oil in a large pan over medium heat.
+Fry the red onions for 2 – 3 minutes until softened, then add the garlic, chilli, and ginger, and cook for another 2 – 3 minutes.

-Add the coconut milk and about 200ml water to the onions and spices.
+• Combine Ingredients: Add the coconut milk and about 200ml water to the onions and spices.
 Stir in a little salt and pepper, then add the king prawns and courgette slices.
 Cover and simmer for 20 minutes.

-Remove the curry from the heat, then stir in the fresh coriander and remaining lime juice to serve.
+• Finish the Curry: Remove the curry from the heat, then stir in the fresh coriander and remaining lime juice to serve.

 Paleo Diet Primal Recipe Sri Lankan King Prawn Curry-min